 Prices for UltraDEX range typically from £6.40 to £8.50.
 At the higher end of the scale, this works out at £0.26p per rinse and £0.19p if you can source for £6.40 or less.

 For comparison’s sake, a conventional everyday mouthwash can work out at about 4-5p per use.
 This is quite a lot less than the £0.19p you are paying for the UltraDEX (view on Amazon).

 This is not me saying do not use this product, this is just my personal opinion.

 Those who focus on getting their teeth white are often concerned about their image and how others perceive them.
-Be this vanity or a lack of confidence to smile the addition of a whitening mouthwash can make a difference when you use a whitening toothpaste in conjunction with it.
+Be this vanity or a lack of confidence to smile the addition of a whitening mouthwash is unlikely to have any significant impact.

 The bottle is not glamorous, it is a matte white colour with a glossy white lid.
 It is a conventional shape and perfectly designed to store mouthwash in.
 The cap and bottle are completely smooth meaning that if the bottle gets wet it could be slippery or hard to grip.